mglush/rw_lock/README.md

-# rw_lock
+# RW Lock Implementation in C
-CS170 Project 1a: RW Lock Implementation in C
+CS170 Spring 2023 Project 1a